hanweny/DMOL/README.md

 #### Description of each folder:

-Clustering: uses LDA (Latent Dirichlet Allocation) to check possible activity-related response topics
+Clustering: using LDA (Latent Dirichlet Allocation) to check possible activity-related response topics

-Data:
+Data: organzing data into more specific categories.

-Preprocessing:variable selections based on codebook review
+Preprocessing: doing pre analysis and see null precentage of null variables.
+Observing the change of mean value. choosing varibles and their value map into numeric.

 Quiz prediction: predicting wether a quiz score will be above average or below average.
 Used nonlinear PCA to reduce the dimensionality and then used random forrest to classify students and preiduct the end results.